eaasi/user-handbook/source/api/eaas.rst

   :>json nested,boolean boot: Communicates to the emulator (if possible) that this drive should be indicated as the system/boot drive (only one drive in the Environment configuration should be marked "true", otherwise behavior will be unpredictable)
   :>json nested,boolean plugged:
-  :>json string timestamp: ISO 8601 full-time timestamp for when the Environment was created :>json boolean linuxRuntime: Indicates if the Environment is a Linux runtime appropriate for importing and running containers (*EaaS feature not yet implemented in EaaSI nodes*)
+  :>json string timestamp: ISO 8601 full-time timestamp for when the Environment was created :>json boolean linuxRuntime: Indicates if the Environment is a Linux runtime appropriate for importing and running containers (*EaaS feature not yet implemented in EAASI nodes*)
-  :>json boolean isServiceContainer: Indicates if the Environment represents a container service (*EaaS feature not yet implemented in EaaSI nodes*)
+  :>json boolean isServiceContainer: Indicates if the Environment represents a container service (*EaaS feature not yet implemented in EAASI nodes*)

   **Example response:**